 The Dose That's Right for You

-To achieve thyroid hormone balance, the American Association of Clinical Endocrinologists recommends patients receiving levothyroxine therapy such as Synthroid keep their thyroid-stimulating hormone (TSH) levels between 0.3 and 3.0 mIU/L. Some doctors may recommend a different range for their patients.
+To achieve thyroid hormone balance, the American Association of Clinical Endocrinologists and the American Thyroid Association recommend patients receiving levothyroxine therapy such as Synthroid keep their thyroid-stimulating hormone (TSH) levels between 0.45 and 4.12 mIU/L. Some doctors may recommend a different range for their patients.
 Your treatment needs are unique – you may require a little more or a little less Synthroid than the next person to stay in this target range.

 When you start taking Synthroid, it’s very important for your doctor to monitor you closely – usually testing your TSH level every 6-8 weeks – to make sure you’re on the right dose.
 This is because Synthroid is a narrow therapeutic index drug, which means if your dosage is off even a little bit, it can throw off your TSH level and cause side effects.
 You might hear this referred to as under-replacement or under-treatment (when your levothyroxine dose is too low), and over-replacement or over-treatment (when your levothyroxine dose is too high).
 Our Symptom Profiler tool can help you recognize symptoms of under-replacement and over-replacement.